How Do I Stop Creditor Debt Collection Abuse?

 Stopping communication from harassing debt collectors is beneficial and within your rights.
 However, just because debt collectors no longer reach out to you doesn’t mean your debt has gone away.

 The longer you wait to deal with debt, the worse your financial situation will likely become, and the fewer options you will have for dealing with debt.
+If you are struggling to repay debts, speak with a lawyer as soon as possible.

 “I think that good legal advice is almost exactly the same as having a good insurance policy.
 Nobody bats an eye at getting an insurance policy for protection.
 No one should bat an eye at getting legal advice for similar protection,” says Dizard.